MaT1g3R/Halp/deliverables/iteration-01.review.md

 #### Goals and/or tasks that were met/completed:

 -Rough idea of what we want to build
+    There is a wire frame mock-up titled "Rough-Mockup" in the deliverables folder

 -Find the tech stack we want to work with (java, android studio)